walles/moar/README.md

 ------------
 * Start at a certain line if run as "moar.rb file.txt:42"

-* Do a regexp search if the search term is a valid regexp, otherwise just use it as a substring.

 * Lazy load big / slow streams

 * Add a search history